Barbie unveils Anna May Wong doll for AAPI Heritage Month

 Six months after she was immortalized with a U.S. quarter, Asian American Hollywood trailblazer Anna May Wong has received another accolade affirming her icon status — her own Barbie.

-Mattel announced Monday the release of an Anna May Wong doll for Asian American and Pacific Islanders Heritage Month.
+Mattel announced Monday the release of an Anna May Wong doll for Asian American and Pacific Islander Heritage Month.

 The figure has her trademark bangs, eyebrows and well-manicured nails.
 The doll is dressed in a red gown with a shiny golden dragon design and cape, inspired by her appearance in the 1934 movie “Limehouse Blues.”